proofy/cpa-app-android/.github/SUPPORT.md

 ## Documentation

-The full documentation for the Corona-Warn-App is in the [cwa-documentation](https://github.com/corona-warn-app/cwa-documentation) repository.
+The full documentation for the Corona-Party-App is in the [cwa-documentation](https://github.com/corona-warn-app/cwa-documentation) repository.
 The documentation repository contains technical documents, architecture information, UI/UX specifications, and whitepapers related to this implementation.